-- 3. Practices are required to report intent to use certified EHR technology (CEHRT) throughout participation in the model.
-The practice shall use CEHRT in a manner sufficient to meet the requirements for an "eligible alternative payment entity" under section 1833(z)(3)(D)(i)(I) of the Social Security Act, as implemented. - DOCUMENTATION REQUIREMENT: The practice attests to utilizing certified EHR technology.
-CMS EHR Certification ID may be requested. - 4.
-Program Practices must meet Antineoplastic Therapy Safety Standards-the Oncology Medical Home Antineoplastic Therapy Safety Standards are identical to the QOPI® Certification Program (QCP)-through one of the following options: - a.
-Current QOPI Certification status within the last 24 months of the 36-month re-Certification cycle OR - b.
+- 3. Practices will use standardized electronic health record technology or paper medical record throughout participation in the model. - 4.
+Practices must meet Antineoplastic Therapy Safety Standards-the Oncology Medical Home Antineoplastic Therapy Safety Standards are identical to the QOPI® Certification Program (QCP)-through one of the following options: - a.
+Current QOPI Certification status within the last 24 months of the 36-month re-Certification cycle, OR - b.
 Demonstration of compliance through ASCO Certified site survey. - 5.
 ASCO Certified Site Visit and QOPI Certification - a.
-ASCO Certified as a program includes the antineoplastic therapy safety standards (22 standards) and Patient-Centered care delivery standards (17 standards). - b.
-ASCO Certified is one certification for both sets of standards. - c.
-For practices with QOPI Certification designation, upon ASCO Certified designation is the certification award to include all 39 standards. - d.
+If, Pilot becomes a program this will include the antineoplastic therapy safety standards (22 standards) and Patient-Centered care delivery standards (17 standards). - b.
+ASCO Certified will be one certification for both sets of standards. - c.
+For practices with QOPI Certification designation, upon approval of ASCO Certified program, designation is the certification award to include all 39 standards. - d.
 With ASCO Certified including the antineoplastic therapy safety standards, there is not a requirement for QOPI Certification maintenance.
 The ASCO Certified Quality Measures submission and ASCO Certified application and survey processes meet this requirement.